martingeorg/tmpfs-mysql/README.md

 #### The bash file
-The Bash script can be used to fire up a mysql server instance whose datadir is located in a tmpfs(in memory/RAM) filesystem mounted in the /tmp/tmpfs-mysql/datadir folder.
+The Bash script can be used to fire up a MySQL/MariaDB server instance whose datadir is located in a tmpfs(in memory/RAM) filesystem mounted in the /tmp/tmpfs-mysql/datadir folder.

 The 'normal' mysql server is kept intact.